The Best We Can Do: Freedom and Independence For America

 “Well, we need some organization, then,” said the politician.
 “Why don’t we take a vote?”

 They vote.
 The professor and the politician decide that only adults may vote.
 The carpenter and his wife abstain, but the doctor, the professor, and the politician vote that you are responsible for finding a way to make fire.
-They also decide that you must teach them which plants are edible and which are not and to make a map of the island so the others can find their way around.
+They also decide that you must teach them which plants are edible and which are not and make a map of the island to find their way around.

 In the next few days, the group makes a lot of other decisions, all by vote.
 Your days get busier and busier trying to fulfill all the obligations the rafters dumped on you.
-Because you’re the most experienced, you gather most of the food.
-You help the carpenter build shelter for the others.
+First, because you’re the most experienced, you gather most of the food.
+Next, you help the carpenter build shelters for the others.
 (The professor decided your existing shelters were inadequate.)
-The rafters form a government of which the former legislator is the head.
+Finally, the rafters form a government of which the former legislator is the head.

-You work day after day gathering firewood, building materials, food, and fresh water while the doctor, the professor, and the politician spend most of their days deciding new rules that mostly apply only to you and the carpenter’s family.
+You work day after day gathering firewood, building materials, food, and freshwater.
+At the same time, the doctor, the professor, and the politician spend most of their days deciding new rules that mainly apply only to you and the carpenter’s family.
 You’ve grown close to his family.
 Like you, they mostly do whatever the council tells them.

 “Why don’t you tell them to get lost?” the receptionist asks you one day after the council decided that you may not refer to the others as “rafters.”

-The receptionist had been down on the council ever sense it voted to make her two kids attend class six hours a day.
-She and her husbanded want the kids to learn skills useful on the island, but the professor and the politician insist they need to learn other things that will prepare them for college.
+The receptionist had been down on the council ever since it voted to make her two kids attend class six hours a day.
+She and her husband want the kids to learn practical skills for life on the island, but the professor and the politician insist they need to know other things that will prepare them for college.

 “Well, they vote on everything, so how can I just say ‘no?'”

 “They just made up this system.
-Really, we’re all on our own.
+So, really, we’re all on our own.
 We don’t owe any allegiance to them,” she says.